45 Brilliant Gifts for New Homeowners

 Just because eggs are the quintessential breakfast food doesn’t mean how you cook them has to remain old-fashioned.
 This smart kitchen product allows you to cook up to 10 eggs at once to soft-, medium- or hard-boiled.
 You can also opt to poach four eggs in a special tray or make an omelet with as many as three eggs.
 And, with well over 1,000 reviews on Amazon, this egg cooker has an impressive rating of 4.4 out of 5 stars.

 For foods like risotto, constant stirring can be a pain.
 With the Saki Automatic Pot Stirrer, you get to enjoy a hands-off experience.
 The innovative cooking mixer automatically and continuously stirs your sauces, soups and more.
-Featuring a unique two-arm design to ensure precision and balance, the product eliminates burned food and scratched pots.
+Featuring a unique two-arm design to ensure precision and balance, the product eliminates burned food and scratched pots and pans.

 A solid smart kitchen product for newbies to air frying, this countertop appliance features a digital display, programmable timer and intuitive interface.
 The smartest part about this device is the unique TurboStar Technology that promises healthier cooking and frying.
 “Air is the new oil,” the brand says.
 “And now with the Philips Airfryer you can use that air to fry in a healthier way with up to 75% less fat!”
 It also comes with five presets for popular dishes and a warm function.